-- Agencies considering this option should consult with DHSH and/or HomeBase, as grant amendment may be a better option.
-There are some requirements involved in changing a program via reallocation, including the populations that must be served under the 2017 NOFA. - In the competition, only that agency may apply for the earmarked funding as long as the reallocated project application is reasonably strong and is compliant with HUD requirements.
+- If an agency has a grant for a program that it would like to transfer to another program in the agency, perhaps because the original project is not meeting HUD performance expectations or is no longer as needed in the community, that agency may "reallocate to itself." - Agencies considering this option should consult with DHSH and/or HomeBase, as grant amendment may be a better option.
+There are some requirements involved in changing a program via reallocation, including the populations that must be served under the 2018, NOFA - In the competition, only that agency may apply for the earmarked funding as long as the reallocated project application is reasonably strong and is compliant with HUD requirements.
 The reallocated project application will be scored with the other new projects.
 The application must score at least on a comparable level with the other new project applications. - If the application is reasonably strong, an extra 5 points (parallel to the bonus points for renewal permanent housing) will be added to the final score and the project will be placed in rank order with the renewal projects.
 The project may be in Tier 1 or Tier 2, depending on its score. - If the application is not reasonably strong, the Panel may use the funding for another new project, rank the new project at the bottom of Tier 2, or suggest the agency revert to the old program. - Priority Panel meets to review and discuss applications together, identify technical assistance needs, and to continue to individually score them.
 Priority Panel members then finalize individual scores.
-Scores are added and applications are ranked and placed into either Tier 1 or Tier 2. - Renewal projects that are for permanent supportive housing for leasing, rental assistance, or operations will receive 5 bonus points in scoring and will be ranked, and placed in Tiers, with that preference. - Renewal projects that are for permanent supportive housing for leasing, rental assistance, or operations and commit all turnover units to housing chronically homeless individuals or families will receive 1 bonus point in scoring and will be ranked, and placed in Tiers, with that preference. - Renewal projects that do not yet have performance data for a full year of operation will be held harmless and awarded full points on all scoring factors that cannot be evaluated. - First-time renewal housing projects that propose to apply for fewer than 90% of the units in their original New Project application will not be held harmless, and will receive two-thirds points on all scoring factors that cannot be evaluated. - Renewal HMIS and Support Services for Coordinated Entry projects will be ranked at the bottom of Tier 1. - $\circ~$ New HMIS and Support Services for Coordinated Entry project applications will be ranked at the top of Tier 2. - If the HUD tier rules allow for projects to "straddle" the tiers, i.e. to fall partially in Tier 1 and partially in Tier 2, then the top-scoring non-HMIS, non-Coordinated Entry project in Tier 2 will be moved to straddle the tiers. - \circ ~ New projects will be scored and ranked based on the New Project Scoring Tool. - The San Francisco CoC prioritizes projects with established track records in enhancing system performance.
-To promote system performance by increasing housing stability, preventing returns to homelessness, and shortening episodes of homelessness, new projects that are not "reallocating to themselves" will not be ranked above projects that meet community performance benchmarks for housing stability or increase in income.
+Scores are added and applications are ranked and placed into either Tier 1 or Tier 2. - Renewal projects that are for permanent supportive housing for leasing, rental assistance, or operations will receive 5 bonus points in scoring and will be ranked, and placed in Tiers, with that preference. - Renewal projects that are for permanent supportive housing for leasing, rental assistance, or operations and commit all turnover units to housing chronically homeless individuals or families will receive 1 bonus point in scoring and will be ranked, and placed in Tiers, with that preference. - Renewal projects that do not yet have performance data for a full year of operation will be held harmless and awarded full points on all scoring factors that cannot be evaluated.
+Second-time renewal projects that do not have performance data for a full year of operation will be required to submit an explanation as to why they have not started spending out project funds and provide a plan for doing so within the HUD-mandated period.
+In extreme cases where community funding is at risk, panelists may exercise discretion, including recommending reallocation or placement into Tier 2. - First-time renewal housing projects that propose to apply for fewer than 90% of the units in their original New Project application will not be held harmless, and will receive two-thirds points on all scoring factors that cannot be evaluated. - Renewal HMIS and Support Services for Coordinated Entry projects will be ranked at the bottom of Tier 1. - $\circ$ $\:$ New HMIS and Support Services for Coordinated Entry project applications will be ranked at the top of Tier 2. - If the HUD tier rules allow for projects to "straddle" the tiers, i.e. to fall partially in Tier 1 and partially in Tier 2, then the top-scoring non-HMIS, non-Coordinated Entry project in Tier 2 will be moved to straddle the tiers.